AbodiDawoud/HeaderViewer-V2/README.md

 ## Features
 - New & Fresh UI
-- New history system
+- New History system
-- New settings system
+- New Bookmark system
 - Ability to adjust Code Appearance
-- Save/Share any class or protocol
+- Save/Share/Bookmark any class or protocol
 - New actions and menus
 - Improved project structure
 - Code clean up
 - Focused on iOS/iPadOS
+- iOS 17+
-- Many more
+- And much more

 ## Screenshots